gear-tech/gear-js/utils/gear-hooks/README.md

 # Sails Hooks

-React hooks abstraction over [sails-js](https://github.com/gear-tech/sails/tree/master/js) and it's generated program library.
+React hooks abstraction over [sails-js](https://github.com/gear-tech/sails/tree/master/js) and its generated program library.

 [TanStack Query](https://tanstack.com/query) is used as an async state manager to handle queries and mutations.
 Therefore, most hooks' parameters and return data correspond to the library's conventions.